ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 How will _a service designer_ will help with the outcomes?

 Is _service design_ about one person’s role?
+No. If a user's experience of service is the result of the collective efforts of a team’s work then service design is an approach that contributes to that.

-No. But being _a service designer_ is a person’s role.
+But _a service designer_ is a person’s role.
 What does that mean a service designer does?

 I tend to think a large part of a service designer's approach is being an interdisciplinary generalist themselves, and then as a coach, a coaxer, to bring together an interdisciplinary view of a service by gathering together people with different disciplines and specialisms, from disparate channels/silos.
 And softly bring innovation to ways of working and delivered services through that sharing, that education -- innovation through exploration.

-If a user's experience of service is the result of the collective efforts of a team’s work then service design is an approach that contributes to that.

 #### Closing